uperl/Archive-Libarchive-FFI/README.md

 A textual description of the format of the current entry.

+## archive\_read\_data($archive, $buffer, $max\_size)

+Read data associated with the header just read.
+Internally, this is a convenience function that calls `archive_read_data_block` and fills any gaps with nulls so that callers see a single continuous stream of data.
+Returns the actual number of bytes read, 0 on end of data and a negative value on error.

 ## archive\_read\_data\_skip($archive)

 A convenience function that repeatedly calls `archive_read_data` to skip